mtj0928/SlideKit/Sources/SlideKit/SlideKit.docc/SlideKit.md

     }
 }
 ```
-And this it the result of the example.
+And this is the result of the example.
 ![A screen shot of the result above sample code](IntroductionSlide.png)

 ## Topics